iredmail/docs/en_US/howto/0-performance.tuning.md

 ###  Setup a DNS server in LAN or localhost to cache DNS queries

-Mail services heavily rely on DNS service and perform many many DNS queries, a cache DNS server in LAN or localhost helps a lot:
+Mail services __heavily__ rely on DNS service and perform many many DNS queries, a cache DNS server in LAN or localhost helps __A LOT__:

 * It speeds up DNS queries.
 This helps a lot.
 * It reduces DNS queries to DNSBL servers, so that you can continue using their